 The underpinning insight is that by encoding more information about the program in the feature vectors, the code intelligence model would be able to extract more patterns and insights, and are likely to perform better.
 Unfortunately, due to the opacity of the neural models, it is unclear what features these models capture from the input data.
-Studies suggest that models may rely on variable names \cite{compton2020obfuscation, rabin2021generalizability} or few tokens \cite{allamanis2015suggesting,rabin2020demystifying,rabin2021sivand} for their prediction, or they can memorize data points for achieving high performance \cite{allamanis2019adverse,rabin2021memorization}.
+Recent studies suggest that models heavily rely on variable names \cite{rabin2019tnpa, compton2020obfuscation,rabin2021generalizability} and a few tokens \cite{allamanis2015suggesting,rabin2020demystifying,suneja2020probing,rabin2021sivand,rabin2022perses} for their prediction, and they can memorize data points for achieving high performance \cite{allamanis2019duplication,rabin2022memorization}.

 In this paper, we explore a new source code representation, \approach, in which, instead of using the traditional syntactic or semantic program features, we use program snapshots to represent any arbitrary code snippets.
 Additionally, we study the \emph{redacted} snapshots of input programs that merely represent the structure of input programs.
 The main idea is that in real settings, seasoned programmers may get a hunch by merely looking at the structure of input programs.